 Modul: Resources and Sustainability (Master Studiengang Changing Societies: Migration – Conflicts – Resources )

 Modul: Vertiefung Landschaft und Umwelt (Bachelor Studienfach Geographie)

 Vertiefungsmodul Global Europe: Umwelt und Nachhaltigkeit (Masterstudium: European Global Studies)

 |Hinweise zur Leistungsüberprüfung||Regular attendance of lecture and practical course is mandatory, oral presentation (practical course).

-Final written examination (details acccording to information of R. Emmenegger): 11.01.22, during usual lecture time and lecture hall.
+Final written examination (details acccording to information of R. Emmenegger): 11.01.22, during usual lecture time in the lecture hall U1.141 (in the new building of the Biozentrum).
 Exam lasts 60 minutes.

 Repeat examination: 08.02.22, during usual lecture time (exam lasts 60 minutes); room: tba.

 |An-/Abmeldung zur Leistungsüberprüfung||An-/Abmelden: Belegen resp.
 Stornieren der Belegung via MOnA|